 How and why cyclists get injured?

-Cycling injuries can be due to overuse which develops gradually over a period of time because of repeated patterns of movement, or possibly due to falls, collisions, and crashes.
+Cyclists’ injuries can be due to overuse which develops gradually over a period of time.
+This can be because of repeated patterns of movement, or possibly due to falls, collisions, and crashes.

 Cycling involves a high number of repetitive movements from the legs through the action of the muscles and joints.
 Of course, there is more to cycling than just the legs.
 The trunk, back and arms play an important role in movement production, balance, grip, and stability.